Citrate of Magnesia

 if you are on a low-magnesium or low-potassium diet.

-FDA pregnancy category C. It is not known whether magnesium citrate will harm an unborn baby.
+It is not known whether Citrate of Magnesia will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.

 It is not known whether magnesium citrate passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.